brighthive/data-trust-legal/DT-Member-Agreement/dt-member-agreement.md

 ## DATA TRUST ETHICAL PRINCIPLES

-**Values**
+[Data Trust Member should review Exhibit F and provide feedback on current ethical principles as well as include additional Ethical Principles]

+Values

-The Data Trust, Trustee, Members, and Approved Users commit to the following key values in developing and maintaining the Data Trust-managed Data Resources, Approved Projects, and Allowable Uses.
+The Data Trust including, Trustee, Members, and Approved Users, commit to the following key values in developing and maintaining the Data Trust-managed Data Resources, Projects, and Allowable Uses.

 Fairness